 Fruit Flies, Too?

 Aren’t I lucky?
 Along with our friends the little black ants and the terrifyingly pervasive earwigs, we also have been bombarded with fruit flies in the past 24 hours.
 I absolutely understand how primitive (and not so primitive) peoples in history assumed the fruits like melons were actually full of fruit flies.
 It’s incredible how quickly they appeared en masse after I cut a cantaloupe!

-If you’re as lucky as me, you might want to read last year’s post on How to Naturally Get Rid of Fruit Flies in your House.
+If you’re as lucky as me, you might want to read my post on How to Naturally Get Rid of Fruit Flies in your House.